garyttierney/ghidra-batteries-included/README.md

 # Ghidra, batteries included

+## **🛈 ATTENTION: Ghidra 9.2 is now [generally availlable](https://ghidra-sre.org/releaseNotes_9.2.html)!
+However, I will continue to provide binaries of the latest changes to both Ghidra core and extensions**

-A distribution of Ghidra 9.2 (as of now unreleased) with extensions and patches included to simplify reversing code patterns commonly found in games.
+A distribution of Ghidra 9.2 with extensions and patches included to simplify reversing code patterns commonly found in games.

 ## **⚠ WARNING: Unstable patches and features included.**